 The views from the sea are gorgeous though.
 The coastline is rocky and wild and there are plenty of small rivers falling right into the sea from high rocks.

 The most spectacular sight however are the Kamuiwakka Falls.
 They splash down three large steps before reaching the sea - and they are big.
 While that already would be some sight, they actually consist of hot, mineral-laden water and come straight down from Iou-dake.
 Mount Iou is a volcano and iou means sulfur.
 In the early days of Abashiri Prison, circa 1900, inmates were placed here to collect the then abundant mineral.
 The volcano had just had a major outbreak back then.

-Nowadays, the Kamuiwakka Falls are one of the few areas of the national park accessible by land as well.
-To reach it, drive up the road towards Rausu and park your car at the Shiretoko Nature Center shortly behind Utoro.
-The road to the falls is closed to private cars.
-You can take a bus however.
+Nowadays, the Kamuiwakka Falls are in one of the few areas of the national park accessible by land as well.
+To reach it, drive up the road towards Rausu and park your car at the Shiretoko Nature Center (Shizen Sentaa) a little behind Utoro.

 Basically, it is possible to bathe in the pools the falls form - and that should be a great experience - looking out over the sea while bathing in a hot pool of onsen water.
 Nature in Shiretoko is not very stable, though.
 In the Summer of 2010, the falls were closed due to heavy rocks that had fallen into them.
 Only at beach level was it permitted to take a foot bath.

 Beyond the falls, the road still continues until it meets the Rusha River.
 This part of the road however is closed to all traffic and it leads you straight into the land of the free-roaming bears.
 Beyond the Rusha River begins the prohibited zone.
 Here, the bears rule.